Taking Care Of Teak Outdoor Furniture

 Natural Aging & Weathering

-Over time, teak will develop a beautiful silvery-grey patina—a sign of its natural aging process.
+When used outside, over time, teak will develop a beautiful silvery-grey patina—a sign of its natural aging process.

 - If you prefer to maintain its golden color, use a teak sealer, such as SEMCO Teak Sealer, to preserve its original hue.